nionio6915/OctoPrint-i2C_LCD2004/README.md

 - add options in the interface
 - new version for oled displays :)

+nionio EDIT: attempt to change to 2004 LCD with I2C backpack edits to __init__.py

+raspi appears to need some packages installed as well- i2ctools and possibly python_smbus
 ## Setup

 Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager)